auliakhalqillah/dft/README.md

 # HOW TO USE THIS FUNCTION?
 ```
  [Af,freq,time] = dft(x,N,dt,opt)
- and you can see in: TryMyDFT3.m
 ```
+You can use TryMyDFT3.m file to exercise this function
 # Contact
  This code was written by: Aulia Khalqillah, S.Si (2019) [auliakhalqillah.mail@gmail.com],